etorres-revature/Responsive_Portfolio/README.md

 #### HTML5

 <p align="justify">
 HTML 5 is a markup language used for structuring and presenting content on the World Wide Web.
-The goals are to improve the language with support for the latest multimedia and other new features; to keep the language both easilty readable by humans and consistnetly understood by computers and devices ... ; and to remain back-ward compatible to older software.
+The goals are to improve the language with support for the latest multimedia and other new features; to keep the language both easilty readable by humans and consistnetly understood by computers and devices; and to remain back-ward compatible to older software.
 Many new symantic features are included.
 </p>

 Content borrowed from this [page](https://en.wikipedia.org/wiki/HTML5).

 #### CSS